 The most daredevil-ish team building activity on this list!
-The CN Tower was the tallest man-made structure in the world for 32 years and is recognised all over the World.
+The CN Tower was the tallest man-made structure in the world for 32 years and is recognized all over the World.
 If you are feeling brave then take a walk on the windy side – the CN Tower Edge Walk is fairly self-explanatory.
-From April onwards, you can strap yourself in and hang on for dear life 1100 fete in the air, day or night.
+From April onward, you can strap yourself in and hang on for dear life 1100 fete in the air, day or night.
 It’s one way to bond with the team – through fear.
 It costs quite a bit though, it’s the most expensive on this list probably!

 No longer a low-interest sport at the Olympics played by people you’ve never heard of… now ping pong is trendy!
-Corporate event ideas like this are suitable for all ages and backgrounds however they do require a small amount of athleticism.
+Toronto Corporate event ideas like this are suitable for all ages and backgrounds however they do require a small amount of athleticism.
 You do get to fire table tennis balls at your senior colleagues at SPiN and it is a good place to go after work or to hire for a private group session.
 Pick a paddle, build, bond and bash your opponent into oblivion….with a small plastic ball.

 16. Adult Playground